Roki110/dnmp/README.md

 # Why use it ?

 You can use this to dev application for the web.

 /!\ WARNING: It shouldn't be use for production environment.
 Create dedicated images of your app in a production environment

 # How to use it

-Put your app in /web and you can access to your via http://host-ip:8000 Your database is store in /db
+Put your app in /web and you can access it via http://host-ip:8000

+Your database is store in /db

 To change configuration it's in /config/app